friktor/wiki-reader/NOTES.md

   - [x] popover selection of target resources
   - [ ] autosuggest for search input
   - [ ] info blocks for home

+# Refactoring todo
+* Replace many boxed textviews to one global textview with templates as anchored widgets